Join the Global Breast Cancer Movement

 R

-Short for "radiation absorbed dose."
+Short for “radiation absorbed dose.”
 This term describes the amount of radiation absorbed by the tissues.
-One RAD is equal to one centigray.
-See Centigray .
+One RAD is equal to 1 centigray.
+See Centigray.

 Radiation Oncologist

-A physician specializing in the treatment of cancer using high energy X-rays.
+A physician specializing in the treatment of cancer using targeted, high-energy X-rays.

 Radiation Therapy (Radiotherapy)

-Treatment given by a radiation oncologist using radiation (energy in the form of particle or electromagnetic waves) to kill or damage cancer cells.
+Treatment given by a radiation oncologist that uses targeted, high-energy X-rays to kill cancer cells.

 Radical Mastectomy (Halsted Radical)